xyl2024/ClipTranslate/README.en.md

 3️⃣ Use Alibaba Cloud's Qianwen Translation Model API for translation

-4️⃣ Use a general chat large model API for translation
+4️⃣ Use a general chat large model API for translation (Not yet perfected, currently only tested with the free Qwen/Qwen3-8B model from Silicon Flow)

 5️⃣ Display both original text and translation in a separate window